 Before you repair scratches on quartz

 There are things to consider before you repair a scratch on quartz countertop.
 One of the first and most important is to check the terms of your warranty.
 Some procedures that may be part of the repair might void your warranty.
 Make sure to take the few minutes needed to read through your terms.

 After reviewing your warranty, make sure you have a safe working area by clearing off any container or utensil from the quartz countertop.
 Also, take the time to clean the countertop by whipping it with a cloth damp with soapy water.
 You can take this as hitting two birds with one stone.

 Once cleaned, assess the severity of the scratch and look for any other types of damage on the quartz countertops.
 If the job seems more than you can handle, seek professional help.

-Next, you would want to prepare all the materials and tools needed for the job.
+Next, you want to prepare all the materials and tools needed for the job.
 Safety is our main priority.
-Make sure you have a safety goggle, working gloves, and a facemask handy.
-You will be handling potentially dangerous chemicals.
-Make sure to protect yourself.
+Make sure you have safety goggles, working gloves, and a facemask handy.
+You will be handling potentially dangerous chemicals to fix scratches, so make sure to protect yourself.

 The pieces of equipment needed for the job will be a razor blade, a speed grinder, and polishing pads.
 The materials you will need are quartz formulated resin or epoxy, polishing compound, and microfibre towels.

 Check our another post on how to care for quartz countertops to keep them in pristine condition.

 There are two procedures that you can employ depending on the severity of the damage.
 Light or fine scratches can usually be fixed by buffing and polishing, while deeper scratches might need to be filled with epoxy or resin.
 One of the ways to determine if they are heavy scratches is by softly running your fingernail over the surface.
 If it catches your fingernail, the quartz scratch may already be too deep to buff out.